Mbed-TLS/mbedtls/CONTRIBUTING.md

 2. Fork the [mbed TLS repository on GitHub](https://github.com/ARMmbed/mbedtls) to start making your changes.
 As a general rule, you should use the "development" branch as a basis.
 3. Write a test which shows that the bug was fixed or that the feature works as expected.
 4. Send a pull request (PR) and work with us until it gets merged and published.
 Contributions may need some modifications, so  a few rounds of review and fixing may be necessary.
 We will include your name in the ChangeLog :)
+5. For quick merging, the contribution should be short, and concentrated on a single feature or topic.
+The larger the contribution is, the longer it would take to review it and merge it.
+6. mbed TLS is release with Apache license, and as such, all the added files should include the Apache license header.

 ### Backports